shanasia/cs50_Final/README.md

 * `blog.css`
 * `bootstrap.min.css`

 All files must be within the same main folder, e.g. `cs50_Final`.
-For the needs of Flask, `index.html` must be in a subfolder called `templates` and all css files (`blog.css` and `bootstrap.min.css`) must be in a subfolder called `static`.
+For the needs of Flask, `index.html` must be in a subfolder called `/templates` and all css files (`blog.css` and `bootstrap.min.css`) must be in a subfolder called `/static`.

                                             ## Running the Website ##
-Once the development environment and necessary applications are downloaded and properly imported, navigate to the project folder via the command line and implement `flask run`.
+Once the development environment and necessary applications are downloaded and properly imported, navigate to the project folder via the command line and implement `~ $ flask run`.
 Click on the URL generated and __enjoy__!

 _Please read through our findings and explore our map!_